 In the proposed new navigation tool, the APIs seamlessly bucket together and vertically grouped.
 A dev can expand and scroll through every level of the TOC without navigating up or back down – all while using fewer clicks and keeping corollary APIs visible and clickable.
 I built POC prototypes to present concepts to internal developers to validate the model UI model.

-Supersets/Subsets: When a filter is selected, the navigation control loads associated namespaces (the primary subset).
-Then when a namespace is selected, the APIs within that (the secondary subset) are displayed, so that the secondary subset is based on the Primary selection:
+UX Model – Supersets/Subsets: When a filter is selected, the navigation control loads related namespaces (the primary subset).
+Then, when a namespace is chosen, the APIs within it (the secondary subset) are displayed, making the secondary subset dependent on the primary selection.

 1. Namespace – Primary subset